Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS: Methodology

 Figure \ref{fig:series.italy} and Figures \ref{fig:series.cnorth.csouth}--\ref{fig:series.sicily.sardinia} suggest that the series in levels exhibit apparent non-stationarity.
 To formally investigate their integration properties, the Augmented Dickey-Fuller (ADF) test \citep{Dickey1979} and the Kwiatkowski-Phillips-Schmidt-Shin (KPSS) test \citep{KWIATKOWSKI1992} are applied.
 The ADF test has the null hypothesis of non-stationarity, while the KPSS test assumes that the series are stationary under the null.
 Table \ref{tab:unirootitaly} reports the results for Italy.
 The ADF test indicates that the spread and carbon costs are non-stationary, whereas the KPSS test suggests that the spread, carbon cost, and average electricity demand are non-stationary.

 The top panels of Figure \ref{fig:fig.acf.italy} shows the ACF and PACF of the spread in levels for Italy.
-The ACF decays slowly, indicating strong persistence and non-stationarity, while the PACF displays a dominant first-lag spike followed by smaller significant coefficients, consistent with an autoregressive process.\\ Since the series in levels are non-stationary, the empirical analysis is conducted using first differences of logarithms \citep{Wooldridge2008,NAZIFI2016}.
+The ACF decays slowly, indicating strong persistence and non-stationarity, while the PACF displays a dominant first-lag spike followed by smaller significant coefficients, consistent with an autoregressive process.\\ Since the series in levels are non-stationary, the empirical analysis is conducted using first differences of logarithms \citep{Wooldridge2008}.
 The transformed variables are defined as follows: the first difference of log prices, $\tilde{s}_t = \Delta \big(\log p_t^e - \log p_t^f\big)$; the first difference of log carbon costs, $\tilde{C}t = \Delta \log C_t = \log C_t - \log C{t-1}$; and log demand, $\log D_t$.
+The transformed variables are stationary according to both unit root tests in Table \ref{tab:unirootitaly}.
+The log-difference specification implies an elasticity-based interpretation, rather than the conventional level-based CPTR interpretation \citep{NAZIFI2016,Caporin2021}.
+The estimated coefficients measure the percentage change in the electricity-fuel price spread associated with a one percent change in carbon costs.
+Hence, they should be interpreted as carbon cost transmission elasticities rather than strict level-based CPTR.
+For ease of exposition, the term CPTR is used to denote this elasticity-based measure of carbon cost transmission.

-The transformed variables are stationary according to both unit root tests in Table \ref{tab:unirootitaly}.\\ The bottom panels of Figure \ref{fig:fig.acf.italy} shows the ACF and PACF of the log-differenced spread for Italy, which appears stationary.
+The bottom panels of Figure \ref{fig:fig.acf.italy} shows the ACF and PACF of the log-differenced spread for Italy, which appears stationary.
 The ACF decays rapidly, although notable spikes remain at lags 7, 14, and 21, indicating weekly seasonal patterns.
 The PACF displays significant coefficients mainly within the first seven lags, suggesting short-run dynamics.
 The same conclusions hold for the other market zones.